Where lead comes from, what you can do about it, and how to get lead service line information from your local water department.

 About Lead Service Lines

-A service line is the pipe that connects your house to the water main in the street.
-Some service lines that run from older homes (usually those built before 1940) to the utility water main are made from lead.
-Over time, many of these older service lines have been replaced, but your home could still have one.
+The service line is the pipe that connects your house to the water main in the street.
+Some service lines that run from older homes (usually those built before 1940) to the utility water main are lead.
+Many of these older service lines have been replaced, but your home could still have one.

 How to Tell if You Have a Lead Service Line